DISEINC/FullPageOS/README.md

 Note that all the commands used there must be executed with admin/root privileges.
 There might be issues with piping the curl result to bash - In that case, change it to `curl -sL https://..... | sh`.

+This OS is using PM2 to manage Xpressly as a service, with instructions for running pm2 as a systemd service here: https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-16-04

 Where to get it?
 ----------------